buffer/thug/doc/source/configuration.rst

 VirusTotal Public API 2.0.
 To do so, just sign-up on the service at https://www.virustotal.com/ and get your own API Key.

-Rename the file src/virustotal/virustotal.conf.sample in src/virustotal/virustotal.conf
-and insert your own API key in the configuration file as shown below
+To set up a static VirusTotal key that will be used every time you run Thug with the --vtquery and --vtscan options, just rename the file src/virustotal/virustotal.conf.sample in src/virustotal/virustotal.conf and insert your own API key in the configuration file as shown below.
+Please note that you can avoid redefining both scanurl and reporturl if you are happy with the default values, which can be found in src/virustotal/virustotal.default.conf

 .. code-block:: sh